-Whether it's through participation in events like White Coats for Black Lives or discussions organized by the Women in Radiology group, the department's DEI Committee aims to connect faculty, staff and trainees with opportunities to learn, grow and support each other and their community.
-From engaging opportunities that shed light on groups who are underrepresented in medicine to unique conversations that bring awareness to microaggressions— the DEI Committee encourages current and future colleagues always to listen and remain eager for change.
+Whether it's through participation in events like White Coats for Black Lives or discussions organized by the Women in Radiology group, the department's DEIJ Committee aims to connect faculty, staff and trainees with opportunities to learn, grow and support each other and their community.
+From engaging opportunities that shed light on groups who are underrepresented in medicine to unique conversations that bring awareness to microaggressions— the DEIJ Committee encourages current and future colleagues always to listen and remain eager for change.

 Hispanic Radiology Group Outreach Event